percona/pmm-doc/docs/using/platform/dbaas.md

 !!! alert alert-info "Note"
     You must create at least one Kubernetes cluster to create a DB cluster.

+!!! alert alert-info "Note"
+    If you want to have your future DB Cluster monitored by PMM you need to set up [Public Address](https://www.percona.com/doc/percona-monitoring-and-management/2.x/how-to/configure.html#public-address) for your PMM Server before creating the cluster

 !!! alert alert-success "Tip"
     Resource consumption in Kubernetes can cause problems.
 Use this formula to ensure your nodes have enough resources to start the requested configuration: